 Support Issues in Divorce and Paternity Cases

-The attorneys at the law firm of May, Metzger & Zimmerman, LLP, understand these guidelines.
+The attorneys at the law firm, understand these guidelines.
 Further, our experience has taught us when and under what circumstances we can seek and obtain, or defend against, a downward deviation in the amount of support established by the guidelines.
-Having served Lancaster County since 1929, you can be confident in our experience and our ability to seek results that are fair.
+Having served Travis County since 1989, you can be confident in our experience and our ability to seek results that are fair.

 An Overview of the Child Support Guidelines